matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 # MSC2967: API scopes

-When a user signs in with a Matrix client, it currently gives this client full access to their Matrix account.
+When a user signs in with a Matrix client, it currently gives the client full access to their Matrix account.

 This proposal introduces access scopes to allow restricting client access to only part(s) of the Matrix client API.